Trackless

 occasional charters and seasonal special service).

-SEPTA had briefly considered converting at least the southern portion
+In the early 1990s, SEPTA briefly considered converting at least the

 AMG trackless 833 westbound on Snyder Avenue in May 1999, photo by